denisvm/Onion-Docs/Omega2/Documentation/Get-Started/First-Time-Command-Line.md

 1. Connecting to its command line terminal.
 1. Configuring it to join your WiFi network and then do some updates.

-> If you experience issues at any point in the process, try checking our [Troublshooting guide](#first-time-troubleshooting).
+> If you experience issues at any point in the process, try checking our [Troubleshooting guide](#first-time-troubleshooting).

 <!-- Prepare the Hardware -->
 ```{r child = './First-Time-Components/Hardware-Prep.md'}